Second Schleswig War: January

 In January the situation remained tense but there was no fighting; Danish forces controlled the north bank of the Eider River and German forces the south bank.
-All the inland waters (Eider River, Treene, Schlei, and the marshes east of Husum and around the Rheider Au) that the Danes were relying on as defence to guard the flanks of the Dannevirke, were frozen hard and could be crossed easily.
+All the inland waters (Eider River, Treene, Schlei, and the marshes east of Husum and around the Rheider Au) that the Danes were relying on as defence to guard the flanks of the Danevirke, were frozen hard and could be crossed easily.

 Domestically, Bismarck had been under great pressure since a constitutional crisis in 1862, and he was hoping to gain public support among Prussian liberals by achieving the "liberation" of Schleswig.
 The decision to not settle for the occupation of the German Duchy of Holstein, but to invade Schleswig, was taken by the Prussian and Austrian governments alone.
 The other members of the German Confederation did not agree, and it was even discussed to declare war on the two great powers.
 However, due to the military superiority of the Prussians and Austrians, this did not happen.

 On 14 January 1864, Austria and Prussia declared that they would take action against Denmark without regard to decisions of the German Confederation.
 On 16 January 1864, Bismarck issued an ultimatum to Denmark demanding that the November Constitution should be abolished within 48 hours.
 This was politically impossible, particularly given the short deadline, and the demand was consequently rejected by the Danish government.

 February

 At the start of the war, the Danish army consisted of about 38,000 men in four divisions.
 The 8th Brigade consisted of the 9th and 20th regiments (approximately 1,600 soldiers each), mainly soldiers from the middle and west and north of Jutland.
 About 36,000 men defended the Dannevirke, a job which it was said would have needed 50,000 men to do properly.
 The 1st Regiment had been changed from a battalion to a regiment on 1 December 1863.

 The Prussian army had 37 battalions, 29 squadrons and 110 guns, approximately 38,400 men.
 The Austrian army had 20 battalions, 10 squadrons and 48 guns, approximately 23,000 men.
 During the war the Prussian army was strengthened with 64 guns and 20,000 men.
 The supreme commander for the Prussian-Austrian army was Field Marshal Friedrich Graf von Wrangel.
 The Austrian troops were led by General Ludwig von Gablenz.

 Prussian and Austrian troops crossed into Schleswig on 1 February 1864 against the resistance of the Federal Assembly of the German Confederation, and war became inevitable.
-The Austrians attacked towards the refortified Dannevirke frontally while the Prussian forces struck the Danish fortifications at Mysunde (on the Schlei coast of Schwansen east of Schleswig town), trying to bypass the Danevirke by crossing the frozen Schlei inlet, but in six hours could not take the Danish positions, and retreated.
+The Austrians attacked towards the refortified Danevirke frontally while the Prussian forces struck the Danish fortifications at Mysunde (on the Schlei coast of Schwansen east of Schleswig town), trying to bypass the Danevirke by crossing the frozen Schlei inlet, but in six hours could not take the Danish positions, and retreated.